maxcalincu/diskpack/README.md

 This will display a detailed description of the command-line interface. ``svg`` images of the generated packing are located in ``images`` folder.

 ## finder
 The finder identifies all of the small subregions within a given region which contain a radii set that allows a compact disk packing.
-To use it, run these commands from ``build`` directory:
+To use it, run these commands:

 ```bash
 $ cd build